odoo/owl/doc/reference/component.md

 - a list of constructors.
 In that case, this means that we allow more than one type.
 For example, `id: [Number, String]` means that `id` can be either a string or a number.
 - an object.
 This makes it possible to have more expressive definition.
-The following sub keys are then allowed:
+The following sub keys are then allowed (but not mandatory):
   - `type`: the main type of the prop being validated
   - `element`: if the type was `Array`, then the `element` key describes the type of each element in the array.
-It is optional (not set means that we only validate the array, not its elements),
+If it is not set, then we only validate the array, not its elements,
   - `shape`: if the type was `Object`, then the `shape` key describes the interface of the object.
-It is optional (not set means that we only validate the object, not its elements)
+If it is not set, then we only validate the object, not its elements,
+  - `validate`: this is a function which should return a boolean to determine if the value is valid or not.
+Useful for custom validation logic.

 Examples: